sequinstream/sequin/README.md

 Sequin comes with a web console/UI for configuration:

 1. Connect any Postgres database to Sequin (Sequin uses logical replication).
-2. Add Sequences and consumers to tables you want to stream.
+2. Add Streams and consumers to tables you want to stream.
 3. Consume messages using Sequin's APIs.

 You can configure Sequin as code using TOML config files ([coming soon](https://github.com/sequinstream/sequin/issues/315)).